 4.33 What about artificial insemination and surrogate mothers?

 Children are the fruit of an intimate experience of love between a man and a woman.
 The Church can only accept medical procedures that retain the connection between this union and procreation.
-Therefore, the Church rejects almost all methods of artificial insemination, even though she understands very well the grief of parents who cannot conceive children.
+Therefore, the Church rejects almost all methods of artificial insemination, even though she understands very well the grief of couples who cannot conceive children.

 Surrogate motherhood leads to all sorts of unnatural and inhuman situations, and should always be rejected.